-Mr Triggs, our Head Teacher is the school’s designated member of staff for child protection.
-Mrs Cromie and Mrs Rigby are the Deputy Designated Lead member of staff.
+Mrs Cromie is the school’s designated member of staff for child protection. and Mrs Rigby IS the Deputy Designated Lead member of staff.

-Class teachers, in consultation with the, Deputy Head and Head Teacher are all responsible for pastoral care.
+Class teachers with all members of staff, in consultation with the, Deputy Head and Head Teacher are responsible for pastoral care.